Ensembl/ensembl-variation/scripts/examples/README.snp_effect_predictor.txt

    of variations that are used to query the database simultaneously.
 Set this lower to use less memory at the expense of longer run time, and higher to use more memory with a faster run time.
 Default = 500

+--check_ref : force the script to check the supplied reference allele against the sequence stored in the Ensembl Core database.
+Lines that do not match are skipped.
+Not used by default.

+--check_exisiting [0|1] : by default the script checks for the existence of variants that are co-located with your input.
+Disabling this by specifying --check_existing=0 will bypass this and provide a speed boost.
+Default : 1

+--hgnc : adds the HGNC gene identifer (where available) to the output e.g.
+    ENSG00000001626;CFTR.
+Not used by default

 -d (--db_host) : manually define the database host to connect to.
    Default = "ensembldb.ensembl.org"